ibm-cloud-docs/vpc/backup_service_vpc_manage_policy.md

 {: #backup-manage-policy-ui}
 {: ui}

-Delete a backup policy, rename a policy, edit user tags using the ui.
+Delete a backup policy, rename a policy, edit user tags using the UI.

 ### Backup policy deletion overview
 {: #backup-delete}